English, BA, Secondary Education Concentration

 Graduates of this program will be able to:

-1. Analyze and evaluate works of texts that reflect diverse genres, time periods, and cultures.
+1. Analyze and evaluate texts that reflect diverse genres, time periods, and cultures.

 2. Analyze the ways in which language and literature are related to class, culture, ethnicity, gender, histories, race, and sexuality.